NathanSwindall/Adventures-In-ProgramLando/blog-tech/_posts/2022-04-28-Dotnet-API.md

 ---
 layout: post
-category: notes
+category: tech
-title: Notes for DotNet Development
+title: Tutorial for creating a dotnet app
-image: Notes/assets/images/dotnet.png
+image: /Notes/assets/images/dotnet.png
-summary: Notes for DotNet Development
+frontpage: frontpage
-date: 2022-02-24
+date: 2022-04-28
 author: Nathan Swindall
 ---

 At my current job, I am using Vue.js with ASP.Net Core, but I haven't used ASP.Net Core in a long time and decided to go through a course to get my skills up to par again.
 This will be a section that will include quite a few notes on how to run an API with a frontend.
 The frontend will be React.js even though I am very familiar with Vue.js.
+I might add a tutorial for other frameworks in here too like Vue.js and Elm and build them concurrently.

 ### **Notes for ASP.Net**